taichi-dev/poisson-sampling-homework/README.md

 https://github.com/taichi-dev/taichi_benchmark/tree/main/poisson

-You are encouraged to implement a faster one to beat Taichi!
+You are encouraged to implement a faster one to beat ours!